 Last week they were secure in themselves and what they wanted to do, rocking with their #wholewriter...today, they're confused because what this other person is doing looks so cool that now they can't even remember what they wanted or who they were before.

-“I’ve always wanted to be a writer, but I saw this person doing floral arrangements the other day so now I want to do that!
+“I’ve always wanted to be a writer, they say, but I saw this person doing X so now I want to do that!
 I think it’s time for a change.”

-They're not truly interested in this new passion or hobby, but they've seen someone else doing well with it, we want to do well in your own lives, and we're now suddenly convinced that THIS IS THE WAY.
+They're not truly interested in this new passion or hobby, but they've seen someone else doing well with it, so now suddenly convinced that this is the way.

-How quickly we discard ourselves and what we do, for fear that it won’t work, or that it’s not “cool” enough.
+How quickly we discard ourselves and our talents for fear that "it won’t work out", or that it’s not “cool” enough.

-The Universe has to watch this almost everyday as we're pulled around and influenced by new things - some good, some bad, some completely wrong for us.
-All it wants to do is pull you back, and remind us:
+We're pulled around and influenced by new things everyday - some good, some bad, some completely wrong for us - when all The Universe wants is to do is to pull us back and scream:

 You don’t need to change yourself, no matter how shiny other people appear, or how cool the next big thing appears to be.

-You have to trust that the Universe has its own unique plans for you.
+You best believe that The Universe has its own unique plans for you.

-Admire others, be influenced by others, but don’t forget who you are.
+Admire others, and be influenced by others, but don’t forget who you are.